Is Colmar France Worth Visiting + Photo Diary

 I've visited Colmar, France in fall, summer, and winter.

-While Colmar is beautiful year-round, Christmas is without a doubt my favorite time to visit.
+While Colmar is beautiful year-round, Christmas is my favorite time to visit.
 Jake agrees.

 The weather is mild and the Christmas markets are on another level.
 The entire city is decked out in twinkle lights, teddy bears, and holiday decor.
 It's incredible.